Burning Man: 2024

+2025

+The 2025 Burning Man event opened on August 24, 2025, and ran until September 1, 2025.
+However, shortly before the opening, it was reported that the event once again failed to have a sell-out attendance and that ongoing financial problems persisted.
+Business Insider stated that the annual event was now in a "precarious financial situation."
+At the time the event began, massive dust storms occurred.
+On August 27, 2025, it was revealed that the event's "Orgy Dome," which had been in use at the event since 2003, had collapsed due to strong desert winds.
+It was afterwards announced that it would not be restored for the year.
+Gates also closed intermittently because of heavy rain, with one participant being electrocuted.
+On August 30, a man was found dead at the event.
+The victim was later identified as 37-year-old Vadim Kruglov, a Washington resident originally from Russia.
+Police are treating it as a homicide.

 Event timeline

 The statistics below illustrate the growth in both the scale and scope of Burning Man in terms of location, height of the central Man sculpture, population, ticket price, and several registered camps and art.

 After starting at 8 ft and growing taller each of the next three years, the height of the titular Man remained at 40 ft between 1989 and 2013.
 During those years, changes in the size and form of the base on which the wooden Man stood accounted for the differing heights of the overall structures.
 In 2014 the construction of the Man changed to a 105 ft tall figure standing directly on the ground with no base.
 From 2015 to 2019 the Man returned to 40 ft in height.